|

 Continental drift (plate tectonics):

 It can be assumed that all of the present-day continents were joined together immediately after the flood.
-Of the land animals that had survived in the Ark, some spread rapidly throughout the continent and others found habitats in various regions therein.
+Of the land animals that had survived in the ark, some spread rapidly throughout the continent and others found habitats in various regions therein.
 Rapid continental drift in the ensuing period put an end to this distribution process, so that marsupials, for example, are now found almost exclusively in Australia.

 High-pressure minerals in subduction zones:

-The rapid return of mineral types from subduction zones (tectonic plate submersion zones) demonstrates that rapid shifts in the earth’s crust are still possible today.
-The presence of high-pressure minerals, e.g. in the Dora Maira massif in the western Alps, shows that such mineral types can rise to the surface quite rapidly.
-The geologists Frisch and Meschede describe this as follows: “This convoluted gliding and shifting process […] can raise deep-lying mineral rapidly to near-surface strata […].
-Destruction of these high-pressure minerals takes place when the rocks rise gradually or as a result of the influx of water during tectonic processes while they are rising […].
-High-pressure minerals are only preserved if they rise rapidly and […] are cooled quickly “ (13).
+The rapid return of mineral types from subduction zones (tectonic plate submersion zones) demonstrates that rapid shifts in the Earths crust are still possible today.
+The presence of high-pressure minerals, e.g., in the Dora Maira massif in the western Alps, shows that such mineral types can rise to the surface quite rapidly.
+Geologists Frisch and Meschede describe,, This convoluted gliding and shifting process

 These 85 | Menu |